Life Alert Medical Alert System Price and Value in 2026

 Life Alert offers the Master Unit by itself for $49.95 per month under exclusive circumstances.
 In these cases, the sales specialist will need a manager to approve the sale.

 The device’s battery lasts for 10 years and doesn’t require a charge.
 On-the-go GPS units from other companies we’ve reviewed, such as MobileHelp, have batteries that last half that long.
-The Mobile + GPS device can be worn or carried anywhere convenient for the user, whether as a necklace, in a pocket or on a belt clip.
+The Mobile + GPS device can be worn or carried anywhere, whether as a necklace, in a pocket, or on a belt clip.
 During an emergency, just press the help button on the unit and use the built-in speaker to communicate with a live operator.
-Thanks to GPS technology, Life Alert will pinpoint your exact location and send help straight away.
+Thanks to GPS technology, Life Alert will pinpoint your exact location and send help quickly.

 The Help Button